hoanglong1996/assignment_data_platform_team_cake/README.md

 docker run -p 23:22 -d emberstack/sftp --name target_sftp

+connecting sftp server by FileZilla then you can try to uploads txt files or create a folder inside the sftp folder.

 ## step 2: create sftp_pipeline image
-### if you use docker desktop, you must change the host name in config file from localhost to host.docker.internal
+### if you use docker desktop, you must change the host name in config file (./sftp_pipeline/config.json) from localhost to host.docker.internal

 cd sftp_pipeline